What Is Abnormal Uterine Bleeding?

 - Irregular periods

 Doctors check these things when diagnosing abnormal uterine bleeding:

-- How long it lasts: A typical period lasts 4 or 5 days.
+- How long it lasts.
+A typical period lasts 4 or 5 days.
 If yours is often less than 2 days or longer than a week, that could mean something’s wrong.

-- How heavy it is: Most women only lose about 2 tablespoons of blood each period.
+- How heavy it is.
+Most women only lose about 2 tablespoons of blood each period.
 More than 5 tablespoons is thought to be unusually heavy, but that’s hard to judge.
 Let your doctor know if you need more than one tampon or pad in an hour.
 Abnormally heavy menstrual bleeding is called menorrhagia.

-- You have spotting between periods.
+- Whether you have spotting between periods.

-- You have bleeding after sex.
+- Whether you have bleeding after sex.

 If you could be pregnant or you’re past menopause and have any kind of bleeding, call your doctor.

 Some spotting is common early in pregnancy, but bleeding can be a sign of a serious condition called an ectopic pregnancy.
 That’s when a fertilized egg implants somewhere outside your uterus, most commonly in a fallopian tube.
 It could also mean you’re having a miscarriage.

 After menopause, women who take hormone replacement therapy may still have periods.
 But any bleeding should be checked out.